What To Do if You Can’t Pay Your Utility Bills

 New HampshireElectric Assistance Program (EAP)EAP offers income-eligible households a discount on their electricity bills.

-New YorkHome Energy Assistance Program (HEAP)HEAP helps low-income households (including renters) pay for electric and heating bills.
+New YorkHome Energy Assistance Program (HEAP)HEAP helps low-income households (including renters) pay their electric and heating bills.

 OhioHome Energy Assistance Program (HEAP)This program helps low-income Ohio households cover heating costs during the winter.

-PennsylvaniaLow-Income Home Energy Assistance Program (LIHEAP)This program provides one-time grants for low-income households to help cover their energy bills.
+PennsylvaniaLow-Income Home Energy Assistance Program (LIHEAP)This program provides cash grants for low-income households to help cover their energy bills.

 Texas211 TexasSearch for electricity bill assistance in this database for a list of Texas assistance programs.